dbrizard/GSA-car-crash/README.md

 - center: 660.0;
 - left:   209.752 (centered on the axis of the left longeron);
 - right: 1187.31  (centered on the axis of the right longeron).

+## Accelerate computations

+- reduce DT for D3PLOT file writing does not change
+- NCPU=4 seems better than NCPU=8....